danielebogo/PSUpdateApp/README.md

 ```
 ### Custom Url

-If you want use PSUpdateApp in a distribution ad hoc, or in an enterprise app, you can start PSUpdateApp with `startWithRoute:` using a JSON with this structure:
+If you want to use PSUpdateApp in a distribution ad hoc, or in an enterprise app, you can start PSUpdateApp with `startWithRoute:` using a JSON with this structure:

 <pre>
 {